- January 28, 2020

 - Posted by: Jeff Kish

-- Category: AI & Advanced Computing News, AI Transportation Systems News, Autonomy & Robotics News, Data Fusion News, Electromechanics & Controls News, Latest News, Modeling, Simulation & Visualization News, Research & Development News
+- Categories: AI & Advanced Computing News, AI Transportation Systems News, Autonomy & Robotics News, Data Fusion News, Electromechanics & Controls News, Latest News, Modeling, Simulation & Visualization News, Research & Development News

 ROCKVILLE, Md. — Jan.
 28, 2020 — Intelligent Automation, Incorporated (IAI), a technology innovation company, announced today that it has been awarded a contract by the National Aeronautics and Space Agency (NASA) to develop a weather prediction service using machine learning and computational fluid dynamics simulations.
 The service will combine the coarse estimates of mesoscale predictions from NOAA weather products with high fidelity, localized, ground station data.
 The technology developed by IAI, and its subcontractor Stanford University, addresses a critical gap in microscale, hyperlocal weather forecasts required for safe operations of small unmanned aircraft systems (UAS) in urban areas.